How to stand on a skateboard

 Start with riding the skateboard on a smooth surface or flat ground first.
 It will prevent any bumps or other obstacles that may come in the way.
 For a beginner, it is hard to maintain balance while looking out for obstacles in the way.

-Holding the skateboard:
+Holding the Skateboard:

 Hold your skateboard in a way that does not cause damage to you or the skateboard.
 Hold the skateboard horizontally under your arm.
 With your arm centered between the trucks and your fingers curved at the bottom edge of the deck.